swiftlang/swift-evolution/proposals/NNNN-distributed-method-evolution.md

 // ❌ error: cannot add 'throws' effect which was not present in baseline signature
 ```

-**Generic parameter changes:** It is not supported to change the number of generic type parameters of an evolved method.
+:no_entry_sign: **Generic parameter changes:** It is not supported to change the number of generic type parameters of an evolved method.

 ```swift
 @Evolving(distributed func hello(name: String) -> String)